 Known for their high-performance and custom configurations, Pogo’s Iris rackmount servers and storage systems have provided the processing backbone for a broad range of IT applications and data center workloads since 1999.
 The refreshed server line of Iris 1U thru 4U systems equipped with single- and dual-processor systems enable modern users to customize a server or storage solution which provides the optimum balance of compute-density based on their specific IT needs.

-Pogo’s Iris Intel servers and storage systems equipped with Intel® Second Generation Xeon® Scalable Processors highlight:
+Pogo’s Intrepid Intel servers and storage systems equipped with Intel® Second Generation Xeon® Scalable Processors highlight: